A. The conviction of the prophet.

 i.
 Here we see another subtle reference to the Trinity.
 Who is sending?
 I or Us?
 It seems to be the same Person speaking in both the singular and the plural.
 It is the same Person!
 “The change of the number, I and us, is very remarkable; and both being meant of one and the same Lord, do sufficiently intimate a plurality of the persons in the Godhead.”
 (Poole)

 c.
 Here am I!
 Send me: Isaiah emphatically answered God’s call.
 He did not hesitate.
 Isaiah wanted to be the answer to God’s question.

 i.
 What created this kind of heart in Isaiah?
 First, he had a heart that had been in the presence of God.
 He had a heart that knew its own sinfulness.
 He had a heart that knew the need among the people, the need for God’s word.
 He had a heart that had been touched by God’s cleansing fire.
 And he had a heart that heard God’s heart to reach the nations.

 d.
-Send me meant Isaiah was submitted to the Lord in all his service.
+Send me: This meant Isaiah was submitted to the LORD in all his service.
 He didn’t even say, “Here I am, I will go.”
-Isaiah would not go at all unless he knew he was sent by the Lord.
-Many are quick to say, “Here I am, I will go” but never wait for the Lord to send them.
+Isaiah would not go at all unless he knew he was sent by the LORD.
+Many are quick to say, “Here I am, I will go” but never wait for the LORD to send them.

 2. (9-10) His mission described.

 And He said, “Go, and tell this people:

 And shut their eyes;